saigowtham2023/tick-tack-to/README.md

   **a *prop* cannot be a part of a render but a *function call* is a part of the rendering process**
   - this can be seen when trying to send handleClick(0) is told to give an error of *exceded rendering limit*.
-  **an *arrow function* can be passed directly as a propo unlike a *function call***
+  **an *arrow function* can be passed directly as a propo unlike a *function call*** **when we use functions on containers(like arrays) inside hooks we should mention them in []

+# provide game history
+  **move the stste up from board to game**
+    - adding a game component as the default component
+    - adding history state to maintain the history of the game